CHCRowley/asap-coding-challenge/README.md

 - The `mapping` module is used to process the data:
   - `mapping.prep_data` is used to read and process the median annual pay data into a Pandas DataFrame.
   - `mapping.folium_map` is used to convert the spatial data into a GeoPandas DataFrame, which is then merged with the annual pay DataFrame.
 This merged dataset is then used to create a Folium Choropleth map.
-  - `testing_notebook` is offered as a space to conduct exploratory data analysis and prototype Folium maps.

 - `app.py` contains the Flask code.
 It calls functions from `mapping.folium_map` to generate a Folium Choropleth map, which is then rendered as an iframe inside `templates/home.html` and served when calling `flask run`.

+- `notebooks` can be used as a space to conduct exploratory data analysis and prototype Folium maps.
+It contains an example notebook.

 ## Submitting your challenge